BlocProtocol/BLOC-wiki/docs/wallets/bloc-service-json-api.md

   rpcPassword: 'inblocwetrust', // must be set to the password used to run bloc-service

   // RPC API default values
-  defaultMixin: false, // the default mixin to use for transactions, the default setting is false which means we don't have a default value
+  defaultMixin: 0, // the default mixin to use for transactions, the default setting is false which means we don't have a default value
   defaultFee: 1, // the default transaction fee for transactions
   defaultBlockCount: 1, // the default number of blocks when blockCount is required
-  decimalDivisor: 1000, // Currency has many decimal places?
+  decimalDivisor: 10000, // Currency has many decimal places?
   defaultFirstBlockIndex: 1, // the default first block index we will use when it is required
   defaultUnlockTime: 0, // the default unlockTime for transactions
   defaultFusionThreshold: 1, // the default fusionThreshold for fusion transactions